Non‑Stock Membership Corporation

 SECTION 5.
 Nondiscrimination Clause.
 The Ocean City Development Corporation agrees that it will not discriminate on the bases of political or religious opinion or affiliation, marital status, race, color, creed, or national origin, or sex or age, or the physical or mental handicap of a qualified handicapped individual.

-I hereby certify that the foregoing is a true, complete copy of these Amended and Restated By-Laws of the Ocean City Development Corporation, as approved by the Board of Directors of the Corporation at the meeting held on June 6, 2018.
+I hereby certify that the foregoing is a true, complete copy of the By-Laws of the Ocean City Development Corporation, as approved by the Board of Directors of the Corporation at the meeting held on April 8,2020.

 Witness my hand this 8th day of April 8, 2020.